A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Representation-based Subspace Clustering

-Except in some specified cases, \textbf{lower-case bold letter} represents a column vector and \textbf{upper-case bold one} represents a matrix. $\mathbf{A}^T$ denotes the transpose of the matrix $\mathbf{A}$ whose pseudo-inverse is $\mathbf{A}^{-1}$, and $\mathbf{I}$ denotes identity matrix.
-Moreover, we summarize some notations used throughout the paper in \tablename~\ref{tab:1}.
+In this paper, we use \textbf{lower-case bold letters} to represent column vectors and \textbf{UPPER-CASE BOLD LETTERS} to represent matrices. $\mathbf{A}^T$ and $\mathbf{A}^{-1}$ denote the transpose and pseudo-inverse of the matrix $\mathbf{A}$, respectively. $\mathbf{I}$ denotes the identity matrix.
+Table~\ref{tab:1} summarizes some notations used throughout the paper.